 Abuse is the misuse of something or someone.
+It is over-riding the choice of another.
 This unloving, ruthless treatment is often directed at innocent people or those disadvantaged because of age, gender, nationality, social ranking or mental capacity who are unable to stand up against the attack.
 Unmet expectation, frustrations, anger and evil desires are outwardly expressed, by those lacking self-control.
 Because the perpetrator’s expectations are not being met or their attitudes or lifestyle does not line up with Godly principles they devalue the worth of other people.
 Although this violation or abuse – where the victim is neglected, manipulated or insulted in some way – starts in one area, it can spread to affect the whole person causing deep wounds.
 Those victimised by the inappropriate control or domination of another are unable to give or receive proper love, fear intimacy, are suspicious of other’s intentions and live far below their potential with stress and fear.
 Although those receiving abuse feel powerless to resist or alter the situation they are not – the power of choice is still theirs.
 If you are being abused, (or see others being unduly taken advantage of) seek help.
 You owe it to yourself, stand up for your rights – don’t be a door mat!
 Unhealthy relationships become toxic.
 Refuse to surrender to what is not right.
 Do not give others unlawful power over your life, either mentally or physically.
 Paul’s body may have been bound in chains yet his spirit was free in Christ (Eph 6:20; Phil 1:14).

 Do I abuse my rights or the rights of others?

-prayer for the healing of their sub-conscious memories as they continually extend forgiveness to those who acted in this unloving way towards them.
+way need prayer for the healing of their sub-conscious memories as they continually extend forgiveness to those who acted in this unloving way towards them.
 God’s people are to protect the weak and vulnerable, not exploit them (Prov 22:22, 31:8,9).

 Emotions, desires and frustrations need to be controlled, not rashly vented or gratified.
 Learn to handle them correctly.
 What causes me to get ‘steamed up’?
 How am I going to get control of this emotion before it gets a greater control of me – “It desires to have you, but you must master it” (Gen 4:7).
 “Do unto others as you would they do to you”, remembering that you must give an account to God of your actions (Lk 6:31; Rom 14:12; Heb 4:13).
 As abuse stems from selfishness focus on meeting your responsibilities, rather than ensuring your rights are met.
 It is taking advantage of others (Ex 22:22).
 Abuse can affect people at all stages of life – from the abortion of a foetus before birth, during childhood (including bullying at school), in marriages, in employment, and in later life where it is termed elder abuse.
 This is when aging parents are deserted and not visited by their adult children or are ‘advised’ to remain in their own home instead of going into a nursing home so their inheritance is not whittled away on care.
 Later still euthanasia can snuff out the earthly existence of those deemed unnecessary.
 Doing either good or evil to others is in effect doing this to Jesus (Mt 25:35-45).